KenPainter/GenLogic/docs/13-getting-started/10-installation.md

 ## Requirements

-- Bun >= 1.2.0
+- Bun (developed and tested with 1.2.22)
 - PostgreSQL server with trusted local connections
-- Database user with CREATEROLE privilege
+- Database user with CREATEROLE privelege

 ## Install from Source